-Proposed single line diagram of the generation system showing the interconnection of major electrical components within the system.
-This single line indicating proposed equipment ratings clearly needs to indicate:

-- 1) number, individual ratings, and type of units comprising the above rating; - 2) general high voltage bus configuration and relay functions. - 3) proposed generator step-up transformer MVA ratings, impedances, tap settings and winding voltage ratings

-Electrical studies as requested by the utility to demonstrate that the design is within acceptable limits, inclusive and limited to the following: system fault, relay coordination, flicker, voltage drop, and harmonics
+- (4) Three (3) copies of the following information: - Proposed three line diagram of the generation system showing the interconnection of major electrical components within the system.
+Proposed equipment ratings clearly needs to indicate: - 1) Number, individual ratings, and type of units comprising the above rating; - 2) General high voltage bus configuration and relay functions; - 3) Proposed generator step-up transformer MVA ratings, impedances, tap settings and winding voltage ratings; - Electrical studies as requested by the utility to demonstrate that the design is within acceptable limits, inclusive and limited to the following: system fault, relay coordination, flicker, voltage drop, and harmonics.